dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

    * Visual Studio: Add the `GrantImaharaRobotControls` RCL project to the solution (**Add** > **Existing Project**).
 Select **Add** > **Project Reference** to add a project reference for the `GrantImaharaRobotControls` RCL.
    * Visual Studio Code/.NET CLI: Execute `dotnet add reference {PATH}` in a command shell from the project's folder.
 The `{PATH}` placeholder is the path to the RCL project.

 Build and run the app.
 For the default page that loads the `Index` component (`Pages/Index.razor`), the developer tool's Network tab indicates that the RCL's assembly `GrantImaharaRobotControls.dll` is loaded.
 The `Index` component makes no use of the assembly, so loading the assembly is inefficient.
-In the upcoming steps, the app is configured to lazily load the assembly only for the `Robot` component.

 ![Index component loaded in the browser with developer tool's Network tab indicating that the GrantImaharaRobotControls.dll assembly is loaded.](webassembly-lazy-load-assemblies/_static/screenshot1.png)